bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

       countersign -t <hex-data>
   ```

-  >The `countersign` command signs hexdata.
-In this case, it is used by the `receiver` to sign to accept granted shares.
+  >The `countersign` command signs hex data.
+(In this case, it is used by the `receiver` to sign to accept granted shares.)
   >
   >**Global Options:**
   >* `receiver identity` - The identity of the receiving Bitmark Account, which is stored in the Bitmark-CLI config file.
   >
   >* `hex-data` - The `grant` data returned by the `grant` command.
   >
-  >**NOTE:** The grant shares transaction cost a transaction fee of 0.002 LTC (200000 photons) or 0.0002 BTC (20000 satoshis).
-Only when the fee is paid, the transaction is able to be confirmed on the blockchain.
+  >**NOTE:** The share grant transaction cost a transaction fee of 0.002 LTC (200000 photons) or 0.0002 BTC (20000 satoshis).
+Only when the fee is paid, can the transaction be confirmed on the blockchain.
   >The payment information is included in the `coutersign` command's returns.